 - 7 Tips for Foreign Business Travel: Here, you ‘ll find several tips that will help prepare you for a business trip.
 The subjects of etiquette, cultures and itineraries are discussed.

 Illness and injury can strike at any time.
 Unfortunately, these events can also occur during trips and can be a major setback.
 Smart travel preparation requires that you anticipate anything that could go wrong, health-wise or otherwise, and have ideas about how to cope with sickness and accidents.
+This is especially true if you have a weakened immune system.
 Much of this preparation involves readying medications and first aid kits, and knowing what to do, if you find yourself sick while overseas.

 - Pack all necessary health items and medicines to ensure an illness-free trip.